andreros/typescript-boilerplate/docs/chapter6.md

 `index.js` application entry point javascript file.

-The `vinylSourceStream` and `vinylBuffer` dependencies are responsible for dealing with text streams throughout the bundling process, as for the `sourcemaps` dependency, it generates sourcemaps for the bundled code, allowing the debugging of the uncompressed javascript code inside browsers consoles.
+The `vinylSourceStream` and `vinylBuffer` dependencies are responsible for dealing with text streams throughout the bundling process.
+The `sourcemaps` dependency generates sourcemaps for the bundled code, allowing the debugging of the uncompressed javascript code inside browsers consoles.

-The `uglify` dependency is responsible for minfying the bundled javascript code into the smallest size possible for faster application loading times in browsers.
+The `uglify` dependency is responsible for minifying the bundled javascript code into the smallest size possible for faster application loading time in browsers.

 ### Next: [8 - CSS Pre-processing](chapter7.html#sass)